kushidesign/kushi-quickstart/README.md

 <br>

-Please see `src/main/starter/browser.cljs` and `src/main/starter/shared_styles.cljs` for details on requiring and using kushi's macros and functions.
+Please see `src/main/starter/browser.cljs` and `src/main/starter/shared_styles.cljs` for details on requiring and using various kushi functionality.